Reporter Outreach Logo

 How does tech PR help with SEO?

-What's the difference between tech PR and digital PR?
+What's the difference between tech PR and general PR?

 • Ahrefs — Brand Radar AI Visibility Correlation: 75,000 Brands (2025)